Chemical plant: Batch operation

 In batch operation, production occurs in time-sequential steps in discrete batches.
 A batch of feedstock(s) is fed (or charged) into a process or unit, then the chemical process takes place, then the product(s) and any other outputs are removed.
 Such batch production may be repeated over again and again with new batches of feedstock.
 Batch operation is commonly used in smaller scale plants such as pharmaceutical or specialty chemicals production, for purposes of improved traceability as well as flexibility.

-Continuous plants are usually used to manufacture commodity or petrochemicals while batch plants are more common in speciality and fine chemical production as well as pharmaceutical active ingredient (API) manufacture.
+Continuous plants are usually used to manufacture commodity or petrochemicals while batch plants are more common in speciality and fine chemical production as well as active pharmaceutical ingredient (API) manufacture.

 Continuous operation

 In continuous operation, all steps are ongoing continuously in time.
 During usual continuous operation, the feeding and product removal are ongoing streams of moving material, which together with the process itself, all take place simultaneously and continuously.
 Chemical plants or units in continuous operation are usually in a steady state or approximate steady state.
 Steady state means that quantities related to the process do not change as time passes during operation.
 Such constant quantities include stream flow rates, heating or cooling rates, temperatures, pressures, and chemical compositions at any given point (location).
-Continuous operation is more efficient in many large scale operations like petroleum refineries.
+Continuous operation is more efficient in many large-scale operations like petroleum refineries.
 It is possible for some units to operate continuously and others be in batch operation in a chemical plant; for example, see Continuous distillation and Batch distillation.
 The amount of primary feedstock or product per unit of time which a plant or unit can process is referred to as the capacity of that plant or unit.
 For examples: the capacity of an oil refinery may be given in terms of barrels of crude oil refined per day; alternatively chemical plant capacity may be given in tons of product produced per day.
 In actual daily operation, a plant (or unit) will operate at a percentage of its full capacity.
 Engineers typically assume 90% operating time for plants which work primarily with fluids, and 80% uptime for plants which primarily work with solids.